 New Glarus Hotel Restaurant

-Located at 100 Sixth Avenue, the New Glarus Hotel Restaurant is currently under renovation, with expected opening in late Fall of 2025.
+Located at 100 Sixth Avenue, the New Glarus Hotel Restaurant is currently under renovation, with expected opening of a new eatery, “The Yodel Room” in 2026.
 I’m uncertain as to how the menu might change with the renovations.
 This has always been a favorite post-meal spot for authentic Swiss food.

 Sugar River Pizza Company